Ka po, ka po, ka awatea

 Awatea Athletics started in 2023, prompted by the population growth of Wigram/Halswell and surrounding areas.
 With no local clubs near Nga Puna Wai, the need for a new club was identified.

-After a first season that was so popular that numbers had to be capped, Awatea has grown from strength to strength.
+After a first season that was so popular that numbers had to be capped, Awatea has grown from strength to strength, now the largest club in the South Island.

 With community at the heart of our values, Awatea has developed a positive and pro-active environment for athletes and their families to have fun and grow in confidence and athletic skills.